 A chap outside the door pointed us through the doors, sporting a ‘To The Trains’ sign and my tummy began to flutter with elation.
 As I said, I am a total sucker for this kind of thing so I was far too excited.

-We were welcomed in, our names checked and our coats checked in for free.
+We were welcomed in, our names checked and gave our test and trace details.
 A ticket was given to us stating that we were to be sitting at table 8 for the evening.
 As we turned the corner we were surprised and delighted to see the train right in front of us!
 We were shown to our waiting area with a quick squirt of sanitiser.

 Travel trunks and other station bric-a-brac lined the walls and the train steamed in preparation for departure.
 We were on platform 7 and ready for the evening’s entertainment…but first, a drink.